-B. INFORMATIONAL WEBINAR
+B. Informational Webinar

 EERE will conduct one informational webinar during the FOA process.
-It will be held after the initial FOA release but before the due date for Letters of Intent .
+It will be held after the initial FOA release but before the due date for the Full Applications.

 Attendance is not mandatory and will not positively or negatively impact the overall review of any applicant submissions.
 As the webinar will be open to all applicants who wish to participate, applicants should refrain from asking questions or communicating information that would reveal confidential and/or proprietary information specific to their project.
-Specific date and registration information for the webinar can be found on the cover page of the FOA.
+Specific dates for the webinar can be found on the cover page of the FOA and EERE Exchange at https://eere-exchange.energy.gov